Pros and Cons of Buying a House

 The benefits of home ownership come with costs and limitations.
 For some, renting may be a better option.
 Consider the pros and cons of buying a house as you think through the process and before you make a decision.
 You can also read our homeownership guide to help you through your process.

-The average sales price of a house in the United States hit a high mark in 2022 ($547,800), according to the Federal Reserve Bank of St. Louis, which tracks housing costs.
-The market was a boon for sellers, but rising interest rates slowed demand and lowered prices.
-Anyone who wants to buy a home will find lower prices but also higher borrowing costs.
+The average sale price of a house in the United States hit a high mark in 2024 ($682,180), according to the Federal Reserve Bank of St. Louis, which tracks housing costs.
+The market was a boom for sellers, but rising interest rates slowed demand and lowered prices.
+With the lowering of the prime interest rate in 2024, mortgage rates could come down enough to recharge the housing market.

 Pros and Cons of Owning a House

-Here is a summary of pros and cons to consider as you ponder buying a house.
+Here is a summary of the pros and cons to consider as you ponder buying a house.

 Pros & Cons of Owning a House